-Our experimental evaluation focuses on showing how our algorithms achieve automatic sanitizer placement and reduce the number of instrumentation points needed compared to a baseline implementation that performs dynamic taint tracking between all sources and sinks.
-Our target class of applications is long-running server applications.
-Runtime overhead of taint tracking is generally very workload-specific (e.g., [9]), so we choose not to evaluate runtime overhead directly.
-Reducing the number of instrumentation points is a valuable goal, because long-running applications with diverse workloads will have very high code coverage over time, hitting increasingly many instrumentation points.
+Our evaluation focuses on comparing the number of instrumentation points using our sanitizer placement algorithms compared to a baseline implementation that performs dynamic taint tracking between all sources and sinks.
+Our target applications are long-running server applications.
+Runtime overhead of taint tracking is typically workload specific (e.g., [10]), so we choose not to evaluate run-time overhead directly.
+Reducing the number of instrumentation points is a valuable goal, since long-running applications with diverse workloads have high code coverage over time, hitting increasingly many instrumentation points.
 Section 5.1 presents the results of applying our techniques to large C# web applications written in ASP.NET.
-Section 5.2 provides results of applying our approach to large, synthetically constructed graphs.
+Section 5.2 evaluates our approach against large, synthetically constructed graphs.